emiyl/vita.cfw.guide/more/updating-to-henkaku-enso-3.65.md

 10. Select "Okay"
   - Overwrite any copies previously saved
   - The copy will be saved in `Documents/PS Vita/APP` on your computer
+21. Exit Content Manager
+21. Open the System Settings application
+22. Select "HENkaku Settings"
+23. Select "Unlink Memory Card"
+  - If you do not do this, you will not be able to use your memory card on 3.65

+### Uninstalling HENkaku Ensō
+---

+If you never installed Ensō, this doesn't apply to you and you can skip to the next section.

+1. Open up the HENkaku Ensō application you installed earlier
+2. Read what's on screen and then press **O**
+3. Press **Triangle** to uninstall HENkaku Ensō
+4. Reboot when prompted

 ### Installing HENkaku Ensō for 3.65
 ---